 As far as celebrations go, I’m positive towards very few, as I keep reiterating whenever one comes around – they make me aware of some highly uncomfortable realities.
 Birthdays?
 That’s one year closer to a midlife crisis.
 Labor Day?
 We’re all faceless spokes in the grand wheels of capitalism.
 Valentine’s Day?
 Everybody will end up cold and alone eventually, Rita.
 Cold and alone.

 I’ve always kept this attitude away from Fathers’ Day.
-It’s a nice enough appreciation of the unsung half of human reproduction.
+It’s a nice enough appreciation of the mostly unsung half of human reproduction.
 I can dig it.
-In recent years, I’ve found it (along with its corporate sellout sibling, Mothers’ Day) to be more prevalent in my life than usual, on account of a surprising number of people I grew up with becoming parents.
-Related quotes and chain messages fill my feed all day, ultimately leaving me to contemplate what I myself would be as a parent if that should happen.
-I mean, there’s little chance of that as of now, certainly not in the midst of a clinical inability to flirt beyond five sentences, being friend-zoned by several hookers and the ol’ Dual Flesh Spheres of Life™ sustaining damage from years of break-dancing in skinny jeans.
+In recent years, I’ve found it (along with its corporate sellout partner, Mothers’ Day) to be more prevalent in my life than usual, on account of a surprising number of people I grew up with becoming parents.
+Related quotes and chain messages fill my social feed all day, and I can’t keep from ultimately contemplating what I myself would be as a parent.
+If that should happen.
+I mean, there’s little chance of that as of now, certainly not in the midst of a clinical inability to flirt beyond three sentences, being friend-zoned by several hookers and the ol’ Dual Flesh Spheres of Life™ sustaining damage from years of break-dancing in skinny jeans.

 Still, it’s good to dream.
 I’ll keep my hopes up on this one.
 It fits well into my new year’s resolution to be more optimistic in hopeless situations.

-Wouldn’t it be something?
+And, really, wouldn’t it be something?
 Prancing through this plane of existence alongside a miniature version of myself?
 Blood of my blood, hallowed spawn sired forth from mine virile loins?
 It would.
 It would be something.
 The Kal-El to my Jor-El.
 The Michael to my Vito.
 The Simba to my Mufasa (although if I’m being honest, I’d be Scar in this analogy, seeing as how I have black hair, bruises on my face and a hatred for everybody).
-A brave boy, my pride and joy, who will grow up to honorably avenge my untimely demise following an altercation between myself and a tiny little dog with rabies.
+A brave boy, my pride and joy, who will grow up to honorably avenge my untimely demise following an altercation between myself and a small dog with rabies.

-The two of us trudging through life’s greatest mysteries: Who let the dogs out?
+Picture it: the two of us trudging through life’s greatest mysteries (Is there an afterlife?
+Who let the dogs out?
 Why is a raven like a writing-desk?
-What is love?
-Baby, don’t hurt me?
-Where is Carmen Sandiego?
-Me further supplementing this quest for knowledge by imparting onto him priceless gems of wisdom that I have gathered during my travels.
+Where is Carmen Sandiego?), me further supplementing this quest for knowledge by imparting onto him priceless gems of wisdom that I have gathered during my travels.